FarronF/limerick-council-meetings/meetings/2024/10/21-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of The Metropolitan District of Limerick - 16th September 2024.md

 of their annual rates, up to a maximum grant of €1,500 if the applicant is paying their Rates

-by Direct Debit or pays their annual rates in full by 31st July.--- 11
+by Direct Debit or pays their annual rates in full by 31st July.
+---
+11

 The Council continues to encourage customers who are experiencing difficulties to engage